We use the term marketing often, but we rarely talk about markets, the groups of people we market to. What does our market look like?

 Your TAM is your Total Addressable Market.
 In all of the world, what percentage of people broadly need the category of product or service that you’re offering?
-For example, I used to work in student financial aid.
-The TAM of that market is all college students plus all graduate students plus all inbound students.
+For example, suppose we work at an espresso chain that serves an amazing $8 espresso.
+Our total addressable market is anyone who drinks coffee.

-The key question to ask about your TAM is: who COULD buy our services?
+The key question to ask about your TAM is: who could buy our category?

-The key question to ask about your SAM is: who IS going to buy our service from some vendor, whether or not it’s us?
+The key question to ask about your SAM is: who could buy our product specifically, regardless of vendor?

-The key question to ask about your SOM is: who is going to buy our service from US?
+The key question to ask about your SOM is: who is going to buy our product from us?

 One of the most critical mistakes that marketers make is developing unrealistic views of their three markets.
-You’ll hear a lot of novice marketers and business executives say things like, “Well, EVERYONE can be our customer!” which is only true for a few select industries (like funeral services).
+You’ll hear a lot of novice marketers and business executives say things like, “Well, EVERYONE can be our customer!”, which is only true for a few select industries (like funeral services).
 Most of the time, most people are not going to be your customer.
-Identifying who can be should be the foundation of every marketing program.
+Identifying who is your customer is the foundation of every marketing program.

 The more aggressive you can be in your whittling down of TAM, SAM, and SOM, the more focus you’ll bring to your marketing program, and the less money you’ll spend marketing to people who are ineligible or uninterested in your products or services.